-The most current example of an aging asset that requires re-investment is the Prowse Road Lift Station.
-This asset is near the end of its useful life and requires upgrades (estimated at \$1.76 million) within the next year.
-As there is no capital reserve in place for these upgrades and no grant money available, the Town will need to borrow the money necessary to finance this project.
+The most recent example of an aging asset that required re-investment is the Prowse Road Lift Station.
+This vital asset was near the end of its useful life and urgently needed to be upgraded.
+The project cost was estimated to be \$1.76 million.
+As there was no capital reserve in place for these upgrades and no grant money available, the Town had to borrow the money necessary to finance this critical project.
+By building our reserve funds, we can reduce our need to borrow money for projects like these in the future.